 The granting of the proposed use shall not be materially detrimental to the public welfare nor cause substantial, adverse impact to the community's character or to surrounding properties.
-The project site is a 900 square-foot portion of a 3.592-acre property.
-The property is mainly vacant of uses but does have an existing single-family dwelling.
-The surrounding properties are similarly zoned A-5a and consist of vacant properties and scattered dwellings.
-The nearest dwellings are located over 400 feet from the project site.
-The property abuts Mamalahoa Highway to the west.
+The project site is a 750 square-foot portion of a 5.371-acre property.
+The property is being used for as an orchid farm.
+There are several farm structures constructed on the property.
+The immediate surrounding properties are similarly zoned A-10a and consist of farms and vacant land.
+The properties to the east (makai) across Kaimu Kapoho Road are zoned A-1a and consist of scattered dwellings, farms and vacant land.
+Further east is the Kapoho Beach Lots Subdivision.